gstls/WebPose3D-RealTime/README.md

 - This project aims to find an optimal balance between the accuracy and computational cost of pose estimation models.
 Furthermore, it enhances scalability for real-time applications.

 ## Solution Approach
-- This project proposes treating the z-coordinate predicted by the Lightweight pose estimation model as noise and filtering it using a Kalman filter.
+- In this project, the z-coordinate predicted by lightweight pose estimation models is treated as noise and filtered using a Kalman filter to improve stability and accuracy."
 - The Kalman filter is an algorithm that estimates the true state of a system by recursively filtering out noise from observed data.
 It is widely used in real-time tracking applications to improve accuracy and stability.
 - In the Kalman filter, state transition is a key factor, and defining this function properly plays a crucial role in determining the filter's performance.
 - This project uses a Kalman filter state transition function that incorporates a smoothing transition method while enforcing projection constraints based on predefined joint lengths, ensuring gradual and stable updates with a maximum step size constraint.